cloudposse/github-action-atmos-terraform-apply/README.md

 | `enable-infracost`       |

-If you want `v2` having the same behaviour as `v1` you should create config `./.github/config/atmos-gitops.yaml` with the same variables as in `v1` inputs.
+If you want the same behavior in `v2`  as in`v1` you should create config `./.github/config/atmos-gitops.yaml` with the same variables as in `v1` inputs.

 ```yaml
   - name: Terraform apply